 The New South Wales Electric Vehicle Strategy has set a target of 52 percent of new car sales to be electrical by 2030 as the state pushes towards a Net Zero emissions by 2050 in a bid to fight climate change.

-You can also use the Electric Vehicle Council’s cost calculator to see how much it is to charge an EV in comparison to running a petrol or diesel engine.
+You may also check the resources shared by the Electric Vehicle Council to see how much it costs to own an EV compared to a petrol or diesel-powered one.

 According to leading electric car websites and EV charging station operators, the cost of charging an electric vehicle depends on 3 major factors: